 - a few drops of milk (if needed)

-- Spread on warm rolls and serve immediately.
-(They are great room temp as well, I just don't think they will last that long. :)
+Spread on cake and serve immediately.
+(They are great room temp as well, I just don't think it will last that long. :)